-The rise of voice assistants, though yet to take the world by storm, has raised important questions around the future of technology.
+The rise of voice assistants, though yet to take the world by storm, has raised important questions about the future of technology.
 Gary Vee has been a strong advocate of voice assistants, constantly talking about Amazon Echo on his YouTube channel.
 In his recent book, Crushing It, he discusses how entrepreneurs can use Amazon Echo or Google Home to help manage their time.

-This article adopts a similar line of argument, but focuses on mental health rather than entrepreneurship.
+This article adopts a similar line of argument but focuses on mental health rather than entrepreneurship.

-The article on routine (click here) explored how to build a strong routine to manage your mental health.
+The article on routine explored how to build a strong routine to manage your mental health.
 Imagine if you could do all of this in a less time-consuming way.
 What if you could talk to your voice assistant from anywhere (within a range) rather than search for your phone, open your notes or calendar app, type your tasks and daily to-dos, get distracted by a notification on Twitter or Whatsapp, and spend the next two hours scrolling or replying to messages.

 That is the voice assistant’s selling point (at least for me).
 As someone who easily gets distracted on their phone and ends up wasting a whole day, Google Home has been really useful to manage my day.
-Waking up to music, having my tasks read out to me, receiving updates on what’s in my calendar, and more has helped me in so many ways.
+Waking up to music, having my tasks read out to me, receiving updates on what’s in my calendar, and more have helped me in so many ways.